This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - When we give her full access to the house, we always return to find that she’s had an accident.

 - However, if we confine her to the kitchen, we are less likely to come home to an accident.

 When we’re home, she never potties in the house.
-It’s just when we’re gone for long periods of time.
+It’s just when we’re gone for long periods of time that the accidents sometimes happen.
 Fortunately, she seems to be getting better when she’s confined to the kitchen for short times.
 For longer times, we still keep her in her crate.

 5 Dog Products That Help Tremendously With Potty Training

 There are lots of helpful items you can use to assist you in keeping your house accident-free.

 Here are the ones I like best because I’ve seen them be used successfully:

 #1 – I know a lot of people who use piddle pads.
 I personally tried using them a couple of times with my min pins, but they refused to potty on them.
 Instead, they would just shred the pad.
 Other friends of mine have had great success with piddle pads.

 #2 – You could always have a corner of a room that “seems” like the outdoors, but isn’t.
 This is what a lot of apartment renters do — especially people living on upper levels with balconies.
 Once dogs have been trained to use fake grass mats that look and feel similar to real grass (instead of going outside), they will quickly make it a habit to go potty on them.

 #3 – One of my friends trained her dog to use a litter box, just like a cat.
 There are dog litter boxes of all shapes and sizes that you can train your dog to use.